vdud/code-of-design/posts/top-5-web-design-trends-for-2023-part-1/top-5-web-design-trends-for-2023-part-1.md

 ---
 title: The Top 5 Web Design Trends for 2023, Stay Ahead of the Curve - Part 1
 description: Web design trends are constantly evolving.
-In this article, we will explore the top 10 web design trends for 2023 and how they will impact the design industry. and This is the part 1 of 2 Series
+In this article, we will explore the top 10 web design trends for 2023 and how they will impact the design industry, and This is the part 1 of 2 Series.
 slug: top-5-web-design-trends-for-2023-part-1
 published: 2023-1-1
 category: design-industry
 series: false
 ---

-# Top 10 Svelte Resources
+# The Top 5 Web Design Trends for 2023, Stay Ahead of the Curve - Part 1

 ## Table of Contents